apostrophecms-legacy/apostrophe-donate/README.md

         name: 'Recipient'
       },
       thankYouSubject: 'Thanks!', // subject of the email to the donor
-      confirmationSubject: 'Yay!' // subject of the email to send to the recipient of the donation }
+      confirmationSubject: 'Yay!' // subject of the email to send to the recipient of the donation, }
 ```